 Essentially, an effective new business governance process will accurately weigh up three key aspects of a deal – revenue, margin and risk.
 The higher the risk, and lower the margin, the higher up your business the decision-making will need to go.
 The process will ensure the appropriate people are involved at the right moment.

 The framework below is one way of looking at it.
 Deals with high revenues and/or high risks will generally need a the most senior sign off, whereas approval of deals with medium to low risks can be delegated to more junior managers, provided there are good-enough margins in the deal.

 For example, at a global leading consultancy, a committee brings together leaders from across the business – industry, service line, finance and legal, to oversee the biggest and riskiest deals.
 It looks at how each part of the business will be impacted and what the pitfalls could be, with the Chief Risk Officer acting as an independent chair.

-Your firm may not be the of that size, but establishing a group with a similar remit will give you full oversight of make or break business decisions before they are made.
-Alongside a structure that allows smaller decision to be made quickly it will enable your firm to move quickly with its eyes fully open.
+Your firm may not be of that size, but establishing a group with a similar remit will give you full oversight of make- or-break business decisions before they are made.
+Alongside a structure that allows smaller decisions to be made quickly, it will enable your firm to move quickly with its eyes fully open.